ioccc-src/winner/next/rules.md

 ## Rule 3
 </div>

-Submissions should be performed using the instructions outlined at: the
-FAQ on "[how to submit](../faq.html#submit)"
+Submissions should be performed using the instructions outlined in our FAQ on "[how to submit](../faq.html#submit)"

 To submit to an open IOCCC, you must use the [IOCCC submit